ShalaQweghen/cl_scrabble/README.txt

 	for your saved game.
 The game will create a saves folder in the game root folder and in the saves file, a text file named as your save game.

+* Loading the game
+	When loading a saved game, the player should select the correct number of the players for the saved game.
+If the saved game will be continued on the network, other players should enter their names they had picked for the saved game correctly when prompted.

 * Challenge mode
 	When on challenge mode, if the player enters a word that is not in the dictionary, the turn will be passed.